Abubakar-Imran/Abubakar-Imran/README.md

 <h1 align="center">Hi 👋, I'm Abubakar Imran</h1>
 <h3 align="center">I'm a AI and ML Engineer and a passionate Full Stack Developer.</h3>

-- 🔭 **Currently Working On:** I am currently delving deep into the realms of MLOPS, exploring how these cutting-edge technologies can transform the digital landscape.
+- 🔭 **Currently Working On:** I am currently delving deep into the realms of GenAI, exploring how these cutting-edge technologies can transform the digital landscape.
 My journey into AI and ML is driven by a love for technology and a commitment to continuous learning.

 - 💬 **Looking To Collaborate On:** I am always on the lookout for exciting collaborations and innovative projects where I can apply my skills and grow alongside like-minded professionals.
 Let’s connect and create something amazing together!